rimrunner/LammasDRAW/README.md

 demoscene as a form of underground art.

 This project is currently under work.
-Right now it is possible to draw characters to fixed sized screen and change their colors but it is not yet possible to choose characters itself.
+Right now it is possible to draw characters to a fixed sized screen and change their colors but it is not yet possible to choose characters itself.
 This will be implemented next.

 The project uses SDL Rust bindings and a code page 437 font file created by Zeh Fernando

+Instructions:
+use the ttf font file as an argument when running the program use cursor keys for controlling the cursor and letter keys for other commands documentation is coming up when the initial version of the user interface is completed